 - Toiletries, towels, and other hotel-provided items

-How to clean a hotel room properly
+How to clean a hotel room step by step

-1. Make your presence known before entering.
+1. Make your presence known before entering the room.

-2. Open the windows to air out the room.
+2. Air out the room.

 3. Strip the bed and remove linen.